 3. The Hummingbird take home.

-How did Hummingbird handle a scary situation?
-He took action.
-He took reasonable action.
+How did Hummingbirds handle a scary situation?
+They took action.
+They took reasonable action.

 Hands down, the best antidote to fear and anxiety is action.